FAQ

 The most common questions (and short answers) are:

-- Is your tour guaranteed to proceed? – Although we mention minimum number for each tour, we have always proceeded with our tours when we have 2 or more people booked on that tour.
-When we do not reach the minimum number, we contact those who booked on the tour and discuss options.
-To date we have run every small group tour we have offered.
+5. Is your tour guaranteed to proceed? – When we do not reach the minimum number, we contact those who booked on the tour and discuss options including an option to run the tour as a private tour with price and content adjustments.

 We have extensive knowledge of our destinations and have our own staff on the ground, we arrange all of our tours directly.
 We do not typically use DMCs (Destination Management Company), except some local specialist companies where we think guests will benefit from their specific local knowledge.
 In this way, we have total control of every step of your tour.